DorkOS

 HttpTransport communicates with the Express server over HTTP:

-• Uses standard fetch() for CRUD operations
+• Uses fetch() for CRUD operations

 • Parses Server-Sent Events (SSE) streams in sendMessage()